nkming2/nc-photos/README.md

 *\*See [Web Support](#web-support) if you want to try the experimental web app*

 Features:
-- Sign-in to multiple servers
-- Support JPEG, PNG, WebP, HEIC images
+- Support JPEG, PNG, WebP, HEIC, GIF images
 - Support MP4 videos (Android only)
 - EXIF support (JPEG and HEIC only)
 - Organize photos with albums that are independent of your file hierarchy
+- Sign-in to multiple servers
 - and more to come!

+Translations:
+- Español (contributed by luckkmaxx)

 This app does not require any server-side plugins.